 Remember the four A’s of fiber: apples, artichokes, apricots, and avocados.

 4. Drink a lot of water with your fiber.
-For fiber to do an adequate sweeping and sponging job, there has to be an adequate amount of water for it to absorb.
-Otherwise, fiber may actually contribute to constipation rather than prevent it, or it may soak up water and other nutrients needed elsewhere by the body.
+To help fiber work better in your body, there has to be an adequate amount of water for it to absorb.
+Otherwise, fiber may actually contribute to constipation rather than prevent it.
+Or it may soak up water and other nutrients needed elsewhere by the body.

 5. Get your fiber from food, not from pills.
-The fiber in the pill may not work the same way biologically as fiber in food.
-For fiber to do its job, it needs to be eaten in the company of other foods and with a lot of fluids.
+The fiber in a pill may not work the same way, biologically, as fiber that comes from actual food.
+To help fiber work better and do it’s job, it needs to be eaten in the company of other foods and with a lot of fluids.

 6. Avoid fiber-induced nutritional deficiencies.
 Overdosing on fiber can interfere with the absorption of valuable nutrients.
 Fiber can push food through the intestines so fast that some nutrients, such as calcium, zinc, vitamins, and iron don’t have a chance to be fully absorbed.
 You could avoid eating high-fiber foods at the same time you eat foods containing these nutrients, but this is impractical.
 If you’re on a diet that includes more than 35 grams of fiber a day, you should consider taking vitamin and mineral supplements.